Solonarv/tilt-to-live-clone/notes/Powerups.md

 #TODO implement uno reverse card

 gives player a buff for X seconds. while active, if player collides with enemy, the enemy dies and the player does not.

+### Missiles
+#TODO implement missiles

+spawns some number of missiles that seek out concentrations of enemies where they explode leaving a stationary fireball for fractions of a second